 NOTE: The set could be of either VAL UEs or VAL users depending on the specific VAL service.

+Administrator of the VAL group: A VAL group member who has special authorities to manage the group and does not need to register explicitly to join the VAL group.

+Explicit VAL group member: A VAL group member who is not an administrator of the VAL group and needs to register explicitly to join the VAL group.

+Implicit VAL group member: A VAL group member who is not an administrator of the VAL group and does not need to register explicitly to join the VAL group.

 VAL group home system: The VAL system where the VAL group is defined.

 VAL group member: A VAL service user, whose VAL user ID is listed in a particular VAL group.